-Have you ever been in one of those awkward situations where feel tense, the other person is tense, and as the stilted conversation continues, things become more and more tense and uncomfortable for both of you?
+Have you ever been in one of those awkward situations where you feel tense, the other person is tense and, as the stilted conversation continues, things become more and more tense and uncomfortable for both of you?

 This ‘conversational tension’ was the bane of my life in my early days as a trainee accountant and office manager – this was back in my late teens and early twenties and well before I’d discovered NLP.
 (And even before NLP was invented, too.)

-Although group meetings were okay I really dreaded those one to one meetings where it was just the two of you – and I’d just want to escape, to be anywhere other than where I was.
+Although group meetings were okay I really dreaded those one to one meetings where it was just the two of you: I’d just want to escape, to be anywhere other than where I was.
 Continue reading

 Rapport: how to feel at ease with people

 ‘Rapport’ is what we experience when we feel comfortable with one another.
 When we’re on the same wavelength.
 Or share a mutual respect for one another.
 We can have rapport with one person – or with a group of people, such as a family, group of friends, or work or sports team.

 But what is it – and how can be ‘do’ it?